Downcounty Consortium → Consortium Schools → Einstein HS

 The International Baccalaureate Program Academy is a small learning community that provides highly motivated students an opportunity to pursue a rigorous, comprehensive curriculum based on a global perspective.
 The academy, within its nurturing environment, offers an internationally recognized course of study that is designed to prepare students for the university experience.
 Students are encouraged to participate in the Pre-IB courses beginning in Grade 9.
 The IB Diploma Program begins in Grade 11.

-The academy is designed to introduce students to the broad career opportunities available in the financial services industry.
-The goal of the Academy of Finance, Business Management and Marketing is to equip students with sound decision-making strategies for their future choices.
+The academy is designed to introduce students to the broad career opportunities available in the financial and technical services industry.
+The goal of this academy is to equip students with sound decision-making strategies for their future choices.
 Honors and Advanced Placement courses are recommended for all academy students.
 Academy faculty and counselors will support students to help ensure their success

 The Renaissance Academy emphasizes the development of mathematical, reading, writing, and public speaking skills and their application in the arts and sciences.
 Students will master the skills, facts, and theories of academics necessary for college and post graduate success while developing critical thinking skills as they explore the ethical, interpretive, and interpersonal facets of knowledge, history and the arts.
 Unique student-parent-teacher partnerships are developed for individual student success.